-According to Ayurveda, consuming stale and preserved food gives rise to something known as Ama (digestive impurities) thataccumulates in the body and is a breading ground for all types of diseases.
+According to Ayurveda, consuming stale and preserved food gives rise to something known as Ama (digestive impurities) that accumulates in the body and is a breeding ground for all types of diseases.

-Food that are fresh and more close to nature give prana or the life giving energy which increases health, longevity and overall well being.
+Food that is fresh and closer to nature gives prana or the life-force energy that increases health, longevity and overall well-being.

 It’s always advisable to purchase organic and fresh fruits from the market.
 Even nutritionists nowadays believe that fresh foods are good for health.
 One of the best ways to get fresh food is through the farmer’s market, where farmers bring fresh fruits and vegetables.

 We must understand that nothing has any meaning in life without a healthy body and mind.
 If you have poor health, even with a huge amount of money, you cannot enjoy life to its fullest.

-In order to live a fulfilled life, we must provide proper nourishments to our body and mind and Ayurveda is one of ways to achieve that.
+To live a fulfilled life, we must provide proper nourishment to our body and mind, and Ayurveda is one of the ways to achieve that.

-In order to make the most out of sattvic food, it’s important that the food must be prepared with full mindfulness, positivity, love and care.
-The positive energy vibrations produced while preparing food is transferred into the food items which ultimately enters our body and aids in digestion.
+In order to make the most out of sattvic food, it’s essential that the food be prepared with love and care.
+The positive energy vibrations produced while preparing food are transferred into the food items, which ultimately enter our body and aids in digestion.

-If you want to start eating sattvic diet, we recommend that you consult and ayurvedic practitioner, who will prescribe food items based on your doshas.
-Unfortunately, we don’t have time to get into doshas, as it is a huge topic in itself and maybe we will cover it in another post.
+If you want to start eating a sattvic diet, we recommend that you consult an ayurvedic practitioner, who will prescribe food items based on your doshas.
+Unfortunately, we don’t have time to get into doshas, as it is a vast topic.
+Maybe I’ll cover it in another post.

-Just to give you a brief description there are three types of doshas: Vata, Pitta, and Kapha.
-Each of the dosha corresponds to a specific health problem symptom such as skin and digestive issues, constipation, cold and cought, and much more.
+To give you a brief description, there are three types of doshas: Vata, Pitta, and Kapha.
+Each of the doshas corresponds to a specific health problem symptom such as skin and digestive issues, constipation, cold and cough, and much more.

 Have you ever eaten a sattvic diet?
 If yes, let us know your experience.
 In case you have any questions regarding the sattvic diet, let me know in the comments box.